-Its most basic package is its in-home medical alert system.
+Its most basic package is its in-home health alert alarm.
 This package comes with a base unit that has a bright red button right in the center on the front that can call for help when hit or pressed.
 It comes with a separate emergency button that users can press when further away from the base unit.

 If your loved one does not have a land line, you can sign up for its cellular network plan, which works anywhere AT&T has coverage.
-Users do not need AT&T coverage themselves, but Bay Alarm Medical does recommend that you check the available strength of the AT&T network in the area you will use it before you sign up.
-This system comes with the same battery backup that will automatically charge itself when the home has power again.
+Users do not need AT&T coverage themselves, but this package does recommend that you check the available strength of the AT&T network in the area you will use it before you sign up.
+It comes with the same battery backup that will automatically charge itself when the home has power again.

-While many medical alert systems will keep your loved one safe at home, Bay Alarm Medical offers a system that will keep that person safe while on the go.
-Its GPS Medical Alert System almost looks like a music player or a small electronic but uses the AT&T network to monitor and track a user’s location 24/7.
+While many alarms will keep your loved one safe at home, Bay Alarm Medical offers a system that will keep that person safe while on the go.
+Its GPS Alert System almost looks like a music player or a small electronic but uses the AT&T network to monitor and track a user’s location 24/7.
 That makes it a good choice for those who care for loved ones who tend to wander away.

 The button on this device puts users in contact with a live operator any hour of the day or night, and a speaker button on the device helps them tell that person everything about their situation.
 The operator can even use the device’s built-in GSP to find a user, if the user isn’t sure of his or her location.
 It comes with a charging cradle and a battery that can provide power for up to 72 hours.

-Though Bay Alert Medical isn’t quite as large as some of the other companies that make home alert systems, it still makes some good products that you might like using.
+Though this company isn’t quite as large as some of the other companies that make home alert alarms, it still makes some good products that you might like using.

 If you like the idea of the protection that these products offer but dislike the idea of paying a monthly fee for services, you might invest in one of the standalone products available that charge just one fee for the individual product for your loved one to use.